 A light helmet either fitted with a visor or open-faced, varying in form, having a tail to protect the neck.
 Known in England as a salade.

-An erroneous Victorian era term for scale armour.
-See also scale armour.
+An erroneous Victorian era term for scale armor.
+See also scale armor.

 A plate defense for the lower leg which protected only the shin and was strapped over the chausses.
 See Greave.

 Also called a chaffron, chanfron.
 Defense for a horse’s head.
 Forms covering only the upper part of the head became popular in the mid-16th Century (demi-shaffron).
 See also bard, crinet, crupper, flanchard, peytral.

 The vision slit in a helmet or visor.
 Also called occularium.

 The part of a helmet covering the top, back, and sides of the head above the ears.
 It can also denote a simple metal cap.